NTUST-CFDlab/CFD_class_PINN/README.md

 		!python Compare_Vector.py	(Collab)
 		!python3 Compare_Vector.py	(Collab)

+---
 Q:	There are issues on running the "Compare_Vector.py"

 A:	You need everything in the "Compare" folder.
 (The .txt files and the Lib_Compare_Vector.py)
 	All of these files must be in the same folder.
 	If your .keras file is in a different folder then you might want to set it as:
 		PINN_File = "YOURFOLDERNAME/Backup-iter-10000.keras"

+---
 Q:	What is the ideal value of beta?

 A:	That depends on the quality of the data.

 *The example picture use beta = 3.0

+---
 Q:	The loss curve doesnt make sense

 A:	Maybe you set beta too low or too high

+# FAQ - Error Estimation

+Q:	The loss curve doesnt make sense

+A:	Maybe you set beta too low or too high.
+Also, that is not the data loss, but the modified data loss.
+You need to convert it manually if you want to get the pure data loss.

+---
-*Will be updated if there is more questions
+*Will be updated if there are more questions